Parking in New York

-You don’t change a country culture from the outside” – Lawrence Harrison
+You don’t change a country’s culture from the outside” – Lawrence Harrison

 “Why do diplomats at the UN from countries like Quawait, Egypt, Tchad, Sudan, Mocambique, Pakistan, Ethiopia, and Syria collect hundreds of parking tickets in New York every year?
-And why do Swedish, Danish, Japanese, Israelian, Norwegian or Canadian diplomats never have parking tickets?”
+And why do Swedish, Danish, Japanese, Israeli, Norwegian, or Canadian diplomats never have parking tickets?”
 David Brooks wrote this in The New York Times, some time back.

-He linked this behavior to corruption and the country’s position on the “Transparency International”.
+He linked this behavior to corruption and the country’s position on “Transparency International“.
 Is it culture?

 We agree with his statements, and have additional remarks on his research:

-Are there any particular country culture configurations that can predict a strong economical development?
+Are there any particular country culture configurations that can predict a strong economic development?
 Most poor countries, where 70 to 80% of the population lives below the poverty line, have centralized power structures and are collectivistic societies.
-In such societies, economical and educational aid from outside will mostly be beneficial to the few (families) that hold the central power.
+In such societies, economic and educational aid from outside will mostly be beneficial to the few (families) that hold the central power.

-The richest countries, including the ones that score high on GDP (per capita), are individualistic societies and a vast majority has no centralized power.
+The richest countries, including the ones that score high on GDP (per capita), are individualistic societies and a vast majority have no centralized power.

 So, we can state that:

-– Societies can become more individualistic when economical development, by educational development according to Harrison, is positive and accessible to everyone.
+– Societies can become more individualistic when economic development, by educational development according to Harrison, are positive and accessible to everyone.

-– And when societies are more individualistic and have equal rights, economical development will accelerate.
+– And when societies are more individualistic and have equal rights, economic development will accelerate.

 Culture Matters